 Grear BJ.
 Disorders of tendons and fascia and adolescent and adult pes planus.
 In: Azar FM, Beaty JH, Canale ST, eds.
 Campbell's Operative Orthopaedics.
 13th ed.
 Philadelphia, PA: Elsevier; 2017:chap 82.

-Jevremovic T, Asem K, Bonin M, et al. Overview of sport-specific injuries.
-In: Miller MD, Thompson SR, eds.
+Irwin TA.
+Tendon injuries of the foot and ankle.
+In: Miller MD, Thompson SR. eds.
 DeLee and Drez's Orthopaedic Sports Medicine.
-4th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 12.
+5th ed.
+Philadelphia, PA: Elsevier; 2020:chap 118.

 Silverstein JA, Moeller JL, Hutchinson MR. Common issues in orthopedics.
 In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 30.